Pastor Scott L. Harris

 Even good things in the wrong setting are unwholesome.
 I still remember a young man that crassly told a family grieving over the death of the mother that they should celebrate since she was now in heaven.
 While it was true that she was with the Lord and in a much better place, his words and manner were inappropriate and brought no comfort.

 3) We speak in order to give grace to those who hear.
-To use my example, gracious words to a grieving family acknowledges their grief, empathizes with them and then gently turns them to our hope in being with loved one in heaven around Christ’s throne.
+To use my example, gracious words to a grieving family acknowledges their grief, empathize with them and then gently turns them to our hope in being with loved one in heaven around Christ’s throne.

 FROM VICE TO VIRTUE

 The final characteristic change in the Christian is going from vice to virtue.
-30 And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.
+Vs. 30-32, 30 And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.
 31 Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.
 32 And be kind to one another, tender-hearted, forgiving each other, just as God in Christ also has forgiven you.

 Be kind to one another instead of bitter.
 Gentle rather than irritable.
 Amiable instead of full of animosity.
 We are to be tender-hearted instead of wrathful.
 We have compassion for others rather than hate, the fruit of which is forgiveness for others because of the forgiveness we have received from Christ.

-Tragically these vices too often are found in believers, which is why Paul’s grammar here is actually a command to “stop grieving” the Holy Spirit.
+Tragically, these vices too often are found in believers, which is why Paul’s grammar here is actually a command to “stop grieving” the Holy Spirit.
 All sin is painful to God, but sin in His children breaks His heart.
 We stop grieving the Holy Spirit when we live according to our calling in Jesus Christ, a calling to which the Holy Spirit has sealed us to the day of redemption.

 We speak the truth in love rather than lie.